lizmat/articles/raku.md

 dot-com boom, was not written by the best of programmers: having been responsible for clearing out the final bits of original code written by the founder of a startup that is now a multi-billion dollar company providing jobs for 20K+ people, I think I know what that was like.
+So I think I can say the the demise of Perl 5, was not caused by Perl 6.

+Some people will actually argue that Perl 6 was an attempt to *stop* the already started demise of Perl 5.

-Regardless of other reasons for the demise of Perl 5 in the world, Perl 6 has become the scapegoat as the sole reason for the problems of Perl 5.
+Regardless of other reasons for the demise of Perl 5 in the world, Perl 6 has become the scapegoat as the sole reason for the problems of Perl 5 by many members of the Perl community.

 Renaming requests from Perl 5 users
 -----------------------------------